2023 SEA Games: Budget

-According to Vongsey Visoth, secretary of state for the Ministry of Economy and Finance, building and setting up the facilities and fields required for the various competitions will cost between $30 to $40 million.
+According to Vongsey Vissoth, Minister attached to the Prime Minister and permanent secretary of state for the Ministry of Economy and Finance, building and setting up the facilities and fields required for the various competitions cost between $30–40 million.

-Speaking at the public forum Macroeconomic Management and the 2023 Budget Law held in Phnom Penh on Jan.
-25, Visoth explained that setting up and hosting events at stadiums and other locations might end up costing more than $200 million.
-In preparation for the event, Cambodia has built a number of infrastructures, as well as sports venues and sports facilities.
+Speaking at the public forum Macroeconomic Management and the 2023 Budget Law held in Phnom Penh on 25 January, Vissoth explained that setting up and hosting events at stadiums and other locations might end up costing more than $300 million.
+In preparation for the event, Cambodia built a number of infrastructures, as well as sports venues and sports facilities.

-Volunteer
+Volunteers

-The National Volunteer Committee of CAMSOC has announced the recruitment of nearly 7,000 volunteers to assist at the SEA Games and ASEAN Para Games.
+The National Volunteer Committee of the Cambodian 2023 Southeast Games Organizing Committee announced the recruitment of nearly 7,000 volunteers to assist at the SEA Games and ASEAN Para Games.

+Torch relay

+On 21 March 2023, with only less than 45 days before the start of the 32nd SEA Games, King Norodom Sihamoni ignited the torch using the secret flame and passed on the flame to the torch which took place at Angkor Wat.
+The height of the torch was 75 cm and weighted slightly over one kilogram.
+The top of the torch was designed to reflect the symbol of Rumduol (រំដួល), Cambodia's national flower and it was plated with gold color to show that the country and its people rose to the top.
+The design on the handle of the torch was filled with multiple kbach chan (ក្បាច់ចន្ទ) connected together to signify the unity in achieving peace and success for the country and Southeast Asia community.

+The torch relay also began its journey to all other 9 countries in Southeast Asia starting on 24 March before returning back on 28 April.
+Below is the list of the torch relay run date in each country: